mangrovesdb/MangrovesDB/docs/source/index.rst

    :align: center

 - Highlights
-   - Supports the on-chain Ethereum data
+   - If you like sqlite sdk, mangroves comaptible API is supporting all programming languages and any 3rd party dashboard/analytical services
-   - We are about to add NFT data reader
+   - Mangroves CLI to perform queries on real-time blockchain data
-   - Defi main projects tables are added will be publickly availbale soon.
+   - Mangroves as a gateway to all public/private blockchain networks, such as Ethereum, Polygon, Hyperledger Fabric
-   - If you like sqlite sdk, mangroves comaptible library is now finished and is supporting all programming languages.
+   - MGDB is Self-deployable and can connect to clients' private blockchain nodes
-   - Simply call importamt libraries such as pandas to do the rest processing
+   - Develop Smart Contract leveraging relational database features​
    - We added one click step to dashboard generation and will be publicly available soon.

 Let's :ref:`Getting Started <settingup>`.